wangziqi2013/wangziqi2013.github.io/_posts/2018-08-29-Transaction-Monitors-For-Concurrent-Objects.markdown

 however, write operations occur quite often, then the monitor should switch to high contention mode, in which a finer grained conflict detection scheme is used.

+The high contention mode differs from low contention mode by the following features.
+First, the monitor object has a global write signature, which holds the union of the write set of all committed threads in a "session".
+Accordingly, each transaction has two thread local signatures, one for read set and anothe for write set.
+The signatures are populated as transactions read and write data items.
+Validating transactions intersect their read signatures with the global write signature using bitwise AND.
+If the intersection indicates that there is no overlap between these two sets, then validation succeeds.
+Second, the high contention mode allows multiple writers.
+To avoid reading uncommitted data, writers must take a copy of the objects it writes into, and then modify them locally.
+Uncommitted objects are not made public until commit time.
+Third,